Post

 under any circumstances, regardless of the language you are translating to.</condition>

-I added the phrase “under any circumstances, regardless of the language you are translating to” to emphasize without exception not to arbitrarily modify other tags in the YAML front matter.
+I added the phrase “under any circumstances, regardless of the language you are translating to” to emphasize that other tags in the YAML front matter should not be modified without exception.

-Also, I instructed to write the description tag content in appropriate length considering SEO as follows:
+I also instructed the model to write the content of the description tag in an appropriate length for SEO purposes, as follows:

 1